Jerad Eickhoff: Philadelphia Phillies

-In 2019 with the Phillies he was 3–4 with one save and a 5.71 ERA, and struck out 51 batters in 58.1 innings.
-He ended the season on the injured list, first with right biceps tendinitis and then with a blister/laceration on his right middle finger.
+In 2019 with the Phillies he was 3–4 with one save and a 5.71 ERA, and struck out 51 batters in 58 1/3 innings.
+In 2019, with Clearwater, Reading, and Lehigh Valley, he was 3–2 with a 5.93 ERA and 24 strikeouts in eight starts.
+Eickhoff ended the season on the injured list, first with right biceps tendinitis and then with a blister/laceration on his right middle finger.
+On November 4, he was sent outright off the 40-man roster and elected free agency.

 San Diego Padres

 On December 27, 2019, Eickhoff signed a minor league deal with the San Diego Padres.
 On August 2, 2020, Eickhoff's contract was selected to the active roster.
 The next day he was optioned down and he was outrighted off of the roster on August 24, without making a major league appearance.
-He elected free agency on August 26, 2020.
+He elected free agency on August 26.

 Texas Rangers (second stint)

 On August 30, 2020, Eickhoff signed a minor league contract with the Texas Rangers.
 He did not play in a game with the Rangers organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.